 From the tragic get-go, sex has figured into the Casey Anthony murder case to the point that, at times, the good looks and bodacious appeal of the woman harangued as “Tot Mom” has seemed to supersede the fact that she stood accused of killing her two-year-old daughter, Caylee.

-From provocative “party girl” photos plastered all over the Internet to claims of inappropriate and/or illegal intercourse throughout her life, Casey Anthony is permanently awash in bedroom-based whispers of the press and the public alike.
+From provocative “party girl” photos plastered all over the internet to questions of Caylee's paternity, Casey Anthony is permanently awash in bedroom-based whispers of the press and the public alike.
 Here are three such examples.

 1. IT’S NOT COMPLETELY CLEAR WHO CAYLEE’S FATHER IS

 The definite biological paternity of Caylee Anthony is, shall we say, murky.
-Despite the fact that Casey Anthony has made a statement about who Caylee’s dad is, there are enough other contenders for the role that her word hasn’t necessarily been taken at face value.
-Not to mention, she’s not exactly known for her honesty.
+Despite the fact that Casey Anthony has made a statement about who Caylee’s dad is, there are enough other contenders for the role that observers haven't necessarily taken her word at face value.

-This could also be because, as implied by rumormongers, she was known to be so promiscuous that she couldn’t even hazard a guess as to who actually got her pregnant.
 To date, a handful of names have come up as potential fathers.
-And mysteriously, and perhaps conveniently, none of them are alive anymore to weigh in on the debate.
+And mysteriously and coincidentally, none of them are alive anymore to weigh in on the debate.

-According to The Tampa Bay Times, Anthony identified Caylee’s father as Jesus Ortiz, a Florida resident who was killed in a 2007 car accident.
-In a weird twist, Michael Duggan, who dated Anthony and also perished in a 2007 auto crash, has also been pegged as Caylee’s dad.
+According to People, Anthony identified Caylee’s father as Jesus Ortiz, a Florida resident who was killed in a 2007 car accident.
+In a weird twist, Michael Duggan, who dated Anthony and also perished in a 2007 auto crash, has been pegged as Caylee’s dad as well.
 His mother told The Daily Beast she is “100% certain” of it.

-During the litany of lies that erupted following Caylee being reported missing, ABC News reported that Anthony said someone named Eric Baker fathered her daughter.
+ABC News reported that Anthony told a litany of lies following Caylee being reported missing, including that Anthony said someone named Eric Baker fathered her daughter.
 No evidence turned up of an “Eric Baker” being connected to Anthony — but, freakishly, someone by that name who lived in Kentucky also died in a 2007 car wreck.